7DET/.github/CODE_OF_CONDUCT.md

 ## Modifications to these Guidelines

-Built In Detroit may amend the guidelines from time to time and may also vary the procedures it sets out where appropriate in a particular case.
+Detroit Hard Tech may amend the guidelines from time to time and may also vary the procedures it sets out where appropriate in a particular case.
 Your agreement to comply with the guidelines will be deemed in agreement to any changes to it.